 Metrics include how many times an ad was served, how many times people swiped up, and the average cost per swipe.

 For brands that have a bunch of people managing their ad buys, Snapchat will also roll out a section on its website and app called Business Manager that can be used to delineate roles and permissions for the various members of a marketer’s team and to manage ad accounts and billing information.
 It’s very similar to Facebook’s Business Manager tool, to the point of sharing the same name.

-Contact your digital marketing rep here at E-dreamz to get a campaign started today!
+Contact E-dreamz to get a campaign started today!